dhanishthaghosh/BookSwapper/README.md

 - Not interested in buying and selling, but rather sharing, you are in the right place!
 - Getting to know the location of the person so that we know how much distance to cover beforehand

-## What did I learn from this project

-1. Dhanistha Ghosh - Learned a whole lot about React, and JS itself; bits and pieces of MongoDB too.

 ## Future scope